3speaknetwork/cdn-daemon/task.md

 -- Use ffmpeg to remux different video formats.
 Such as mkv -> mp4, etc -- Transcode status should be stored in database
--- API should return transcode status and once complete start serving the transcoded video -- Transcoded video should be cached in S3/Mongodb GridFs -- The transcoding should not change resolution or do any highly intensive video encode/deocde options if possible.
+-- API should return transcode status and once complete start serving the transcoded video -- Transcoded video should be cached in S3
+-- The transcoding should not change resolution or do any highly intensive video encode/deocde options if possible.

 Documentation